 Putting together a project schedule is time consuming and a bit boring.
 So it’s tempting to use massively long tasks on your plan like ‘testing’.

 This isn’t helpful in the long run as it is far harder to track progress when your tasks are long.
-There’s a risk that someone on the team will keep telling you that everything is on track and it’s only when it is too late to do anything about it that you’ll realise they were wrong.
-Short tasks help you pick up slippage early and do something about it.
+There’s a risk that someone on the team will keep telling you that everything is on track and it’s only when it is too late to do anything about it that you’ll realize they were wrong.

 6. Learn What’s A Showstopper